HaxeFlixel/haxeflixel.com/src/documents/blog/08-openfl-5-compatibility-status-update.html.md

 Setting a material's shader you will break the batch, but if several sprites share the same material, then they will be batched together again.

 The material class also has a `batchable:Bool` property which is `true` by default.
 This means that the renderer will try to batch objects with this material.
-But in case you have many sprites with different materials you want them _not_ to batch (to minimize the amount of data which will be reuploaded to the GPU), you could set it to `false` to force this behavior (`sprite.material.batchable = false;`).
+But in case you have many sprites with different materials and you want them _not_ to be batched (to minimize the amount of data which will be reuploaded to the GPU), you could set it to `false` to force this behavior (`sprite.material.batchable = false;`).

 ### Multipass

 For more complex effects which require multi-pass rendering, I've added `FlxRenderTarget` which extends the `FlxSprite` class.
-Basically this is the same sprite, but you can render other sprites to its texture through underlying OpenGL calls (not with BitmapData's `draw()` method).
-I took the idea from [Phaser's RenderPass object](https://github.com/photonstorm/phaser/blob/master/v3/src/gameobjects/renderpass/RenderPass.js), which has very simple API.
+Basically it's the same as a `FlxSprite`, but you can render other sprites to its texture through underlying OpenGL calls (not with BitmapData's `draw()` method).
+I took the idea from [Phaser's RenderPass object](https://github.com/photonstorm/phaser/blob/master/v3/src/gameobjects/renderpass/RenderPass.js), which has a very simple API.
 Here is a usage example for it:

 ```haxe
 // create render target with the size of 256 by 512 pixels